GumusLab/phosnetvis-docs/docs/FAQ.md

 No PhosNetVis does not requires you to login.
 <br>
 <br>
 <b>2.)
-What are some other tools which can be used for doing Kinase-substrate enrichment analysis?
+What are some other tools which can be used for doing Kinase-substrate enrichment analysis?</b>
 <br>
 If the users have GeneId and residue Ids then <a href="https://casecpb.shinyapps.io/ksea/" target="_blank">KSEA tool</a> can be used.
 <br>